What Happens During a Professional Hearing Test?

 Otoacoustic Emissions (OAE) Testing

 OAE testing evaluates the function of the inner ear, particularly the cochlea.
 A small probe is placed in the ear canal to measure the response of hair cells in the cochlea to sound stimuli.
 If no emissions are detected, it may indicate hearing loss or damage to the inner ear.
-This test is often used in newborn hearing screenings but can also be useful in adult hearing assessments.
+This test is often used in newborn hearing screenings but can also be valuable in adult hearing assessments.

-Real meaning from an Accurate Diagnosis
+The Importance of an Accurate Diagnosis

 Taking the Next Steps Toward Better Hearing